wdi-hk-sep-2014/notes/phase-3/lessons/2nd-pass/03-initial-board.md

 This process is to convert the wireframe into HTML/CSS prototype.

-- Build the HTML template
+- Open the application layout
-- Link up the CSS
+- Link up the Bootstrap
 - Set the color scheme

 ## Exercise